"False"

 June 2007: UCMR formally established

-On 19 June, UCMR is formally established by the vice-chancellor Göran Sandberg as a centre formation at Umeå University.
+On 19 June, UCMR is formally established as a univeristy centre by the Umeå University vice-chancellor Göran Sandberg.

 October 2007: MIMS formally established

-On 3 October, Umeå University officially establishes Molecular Infection Medicine Sweden, MIMS, at Umeå University.
+On 3 October, Umeå University officially launch of Molecular Infection Medicine Sweden, MIMS, at Umeå University.
 It is financed through grants from the Swedish Research Council's open call for "A Laboratory for Molecular Medicine" ad modum European Molecular Biology Laboratory (EMBL) with the UCMR vision as the winning proposal.

 2008: Linneus Centre of Excellence programme

-UCMR receives 10-year funding from the Swedish Research Council's Linnaeus Centre of Excellence programme.
+UCMR receives 10-year grant from the Swedish Research Council's Linnaeus Centre of Excellence programme, enabling the development of interdisciplinary research environments and recruitment of young group leaders.

 2009: Molecules for the future